preciousvictory/Dietri-quote-of-the-day-page/README.md

 # This is the desktop view
 ![](dietri-quote-of-the-day-page-desktop.png)

-# This is the desktop view
+# This is the mobile view
 ![](dietri-quote-of-the-day-page-mobile.png)

 ## Author